 In this test, recruiters can learn more about the candidate's ability to make decisions, use logical thinking and deal with pressure, as well as assess the way they handle written information and their proficiency with more formal language.

-The skills involved in extracting meaning from written information is something that is useful in almost all job sectors, so verbal reasoning tests are one of the most common psychometric tests used in pre-employment screening.
+The skills involved in extracting meaning from written information are useful in almost all job sectors, so verbal reasoning tests are one of the most common psychometric tests used in pre-employment screening.

 Numerical reasoning assessments are not about testing the skills of the candidates in terms of their mathematical ability, but more about how they deal with data presented in tables and graphs.
 Numerical reasoning tests assess the candidate on their ability to read, understand and manipulate data under time pressure.

 Situational judgement tests assess a candidate on their work-based behaviour and decision making skills under time pressure and often with limited information.
-In a situational judgement test, the candidate will be presented with a realistic work-based scenario, and then have to select the best course of action to take from a number of possible options.
+In a situational judgement test, the candidate will be presented with a realistic work-based scenario, and then have to select the best course of action to take from several possible options.

 The answers in the situational judgement tests can all be considered 'correct', but there will be a preferred course of action that reflects the work personality and behavioural traits that the recruiter or company is interested in.

-Situational judgement assessments can be found across a number of industries, and are most often found in the application process for roles that deal directly with customers or for leadership positions.
+Situational judgement assessments can be found across several industries, and are most often found in the application process for roles that deal directly with customers or for leadership positions.

-Cognitive ability is an umbrella term covering a number of facets of aptitude, and cognitive ability tests are sometimes used to judge a person on their mental agility and intelligence.
+Cognitive ability is an umbrella term covering several facets of aptitude, and cognitive ability tests are sometimes used to judge a person on their mental agility and intelligence.

 Cognitive ability tests can be presented in the form of exam-style pre-employment assessments, much like the traditional verbal and numerical reasoning tests, but they can also be gamified.